dadyownes15/torch-weighttracker/README.md

 # torch-weighttracker

-Package for tracking structured weight sparsity, regularization signals, and bit-operation estimates in torch modules.
+Tools for tracking structured weight sparsity, regularization signals, and bit-operation estimates in PyTorch models.

-The API is centered on `WeightTracker`:
+`torch-weighttracker` is useful when the question is not "what is in this one tensor?" but "what is happening to the coupled channel, head, or feature unit that is shared across several tensors?"

+The package builds a structural view of a model, compiles tensorized reduction plans over that structure, and reuses those plans for training-time metrics and regularizers.

 ```python
 import torch